DLYuanGod/TinyGPT-V/README.md

 </font>

 ## News
+[Jan.19 2024] Major Updates!
+We are officially releasing v1 of TinyGPT-V!
+After our evaluation, the performance of TinyGPT-V has reached 98% of InstructBLIP's performance and exceeds the performance of other models of the same period!

 [Jan.03 2024] Welcome to Hugging Face online demo to try out our models (for Stage-3)!

 [Dec.28 2023] Breaking!
 We release the code of our TinyGPT-V.